ivangeorgiew/ropework/README.md

       with `impureData` to signify that the error was thrown intentionally and that the message is user friendly

-* `stringifyAll`
-  * type: `(data, shouldIncludeFuncBody)` -> `stringified and parsed data`
-  * definition: Takes any data and tries to stringify and format it
-  * `data`: Any data that we parse and stringify
-  * `shouldIncludeFuncBody`: Boolean that determines whether the function body is inluded in the stringified output

 * `pureFunc`
   * type: `(descr, onTry, onCatch)` || `(onTry, onCatch)` -> `cached error handled function`
   * definition: Error handles and caches the function that you give it